illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 If there is prep material provided in lecture or on the course forums, you are welcome to share that material freely.

 We want you to get the most out your education, and cheating not only affects your peers, but also your level of knowledge and ability.

+You may use AI and other code-assist tools - see AI statement above.

 ## Diversity Statement